 Discover the best quotes about translation and translators.
-You’ll dazzle your friends and impress your translator colleagues!
+You’ll dazzle your friends and impress your fellow translators!

-Our translation agency has selected 20 translation quotes and other quotes related to translators.
+Our translation agency has selected 20 quotes on translation as well as quotes on translators.

-Translating is producing analogous effects by different means.
+Translating is producing analogous effects with different implements.

 The ideal reader is a translator.
 He or she can pull a text to pieces, remove its skin, cut it to the bone, follow each artery and vein and thence fashion a new living being.

 Writers make national literature, while translators make universal literature.

 Translating from one language to another is the most delicate of intellectual exercises; compared to translation, all other puzzles, from bridge to crosswords, seem trivial and vulgar.
 To take a piece of Greek and put it in English without spilling a drop; what a nice skill!

 Without translation, we would be living in provinces bordering on silence.

 Translating is always about making sacrifices; however, nothing essential should be sacrificed.